mal19992/sqlps/README.md

 These methods return an instance of [SQLArg](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLArg.html) class that is used for prepared statement initialization.
-Regular string interpolation can be used as well
+Regular string interpolation can be used as well:
 ```
 val tableName="tableX"
 val q=sql"""SELECT * FROM ${tableName} WHERE y=${aLong(33)}"""
 ```
-The interpolator distinguishes prepared statement and the values to be directly interpolated by their type.
+The interpolator distinguishes prepared statement and the values to be directly interpolated by the type.
 Two types are treated specialy by the `sql` interpolator:
 [SQLArg](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLArg.html)
 and